Last week we talked about reactions and responses and what it means to respond to someone or something in an appropriate way.

 In another circumstance this may be inappropriate, for example when someone’s in distress.
 A good response then is to help.
 Sometimes silence is the perfect response.
 It creates space for the one speaking to hear what they’re actually saying.
 It can break the loop of tit-for-tat argument.

 Silence can also be used as a weapon.
+Known as passive agressive.
 In that case it’s a very poor response.

 Also the idea of what is responsible changes with the times.